D-codE-Hub/ERPNext-installation-Guide/README.md

     sudo service mysql restart

-# STEP 9 install Redis
+# STEP 8 install Redis
 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.

     sudo apt-get install redis-server

-# STEP 10 install Node.js 12.X package
+# STEP 9 install Node.js 12.X package
 Node.js is an open source, cross-platform runtime environment for developing server-side and networking applications.
 Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.